SS Programming Language

 C was different - it was compact, simple, and very efficient.
 As a compiler developer,

 I felt that C was the first language that I thought could be used for system programming.
-I used C professionally for 20 years.
+I used C professionally for over 20 years.

 Along came objects and classes.
 The language C++ turned the programming world upside down and added new goals and ideas.
 The